gitlost/gs-only-pdf-preview/readme.txt

 = 1.0.4 (X Feb 2017) =
 * Remove "+" from banned characters in file name, for BC with older uploads.
+* Enable "Align" select of Attachment Display Settings.
+* Workaround changing Attachment Page url and revert remove Attachment from Link To for pdfs.

 = 1.0.3 (9 Feb 2017) =
 * Add dummy srcset on linked preview thumbnail so that wp_make_content_images_responsive() ignores it.